 Aspiration pneumonitis and pneumonia are caused by inhaling toxic substances, usually gastric contents, into the lungs.
 Chemical pneumonitis, bacterial pneumonia, or airway obstruction can occur.
 Symptoms include cough and dyspnea.
 Diagnosis is based on clinical presentation and chest x-ray findings.
 Treatment and prognosis differ by aspirated substance.

 Aspiration can cause lung inflammation (chemical pneumonitis), infection (bacterial pneumonia or abscess), or airway obstruction.
 However, most episodes of aspiration cause minor symptoms or pneumonitis rather than infection or obstruction, and some patients aspirate with no sequelae.
-Drowning is see Drowning; airway obstruction is see Etiology.
+Drowning is discussed in Drowning; airway obstruction is discussed in Etiology.

 Risk factors for aspiration include impaired cognition, impaired swallowing, vomiting, GI and respiratory devices and procedures (eg, nasogastric or endotracheal tube placement, dental work), and gastroesophageal reflux disease.